valancej/documentation/_pro/continuous-integration/codeclimate-docker.md

       command: tests2.sh
 ```

-Note that we're using script filesto run our tests, so that we can execute the tests and export the coverage report as one command.
+Note that we're using script files to run our tests, so that we can execute the tests and export the coverage report as one command.
 This is because each step uses a new container, so the coverage report will not persist if the commands are separated.
 Inside the new `tests.sh` files, you will have:

 ```bash
 # your test commands go here